Center for Infectious Disease Research and Policy

 The Center for Infectious Disease Research and Policy (CIDRAP) is a center within the University of Minnesota that focuses on addressing public health preparedness and emerging infectious disease response.
-It was founded in 2001 by Dr. Michael Osterholm, in order to "prevent illness and death from infectious diseases through epidemiological research and rapid translation of scientific information into real-world practical applications and solutions".
+It was founded in 2001 by Michael Osterholm, to "prevent illness and death from infectious diseases through epidemiological research and rapid translation of scientific information into real-world practical applications and solutions".
 It is not part of the Center for Disease Control or National Institute of Health.

 History

 Michael Osterholm founded Center for Infectious Disease Research and Policy (CIDRAP) in 2001.

-In 2019, the CIDR (Center for Infectious Disease Research in Seattle) was absorbed by the Seattle Children's Research Institute but the CIDRAP is not the same organization.

 Primary activities

 News publishing

-CIDRAP's news publishing division writes news stories and maintains information on influenza, bioterrorism, and new hot topics.

 The CIDRAP news team, through the CIDRAP web site, provides daily news updates on emerging infectious diseases, such as pandemic influenza, bioterrorism, food safety, avian influenza, and emerging topics.
 Along with news articles, the site provides overviews on various infectious disease topics, as well as lists of recent selected literature for each topic.
 CIDRAP's daily news service has 20,000 current newsletter subscribers and over 36,000 Twitter followers.

-Influenza Vaccines Roadmap
+Influenza Vaccines R&D Roadmap

-CIDRAP is leading an international collaborative effort to develop an influenza vaccines R&D roadmap (IVR), aimed at accelerating progress toward universal or broadly protective influenza vaccines, one of the most critical global public-health priorities.
-The IVR serves as a valuable tool to advance the development of novel vaccines that improve the breadth and durability of protection from influenza infection and severe disease.
-It encompasses incremental improvements in strain-specific seasonal vaccines, as well as transformational changes in vaccine technology designed to induce broad, durable protection against seasonal and pandemic influenza viruses.
+CIDRAP, with support from the Wellcome Trust and the involvement of international experts, developed and launched the influenza vaccines research and development (R&D) roadmap (IVR) 2021.
+The roadmap serves as a strategic planning tool to facilitate R&D, coordinate funding, and promote stakeholder engagement in R&D for improving seasonal influenza vaccines and new universal or broadly protective influenza vaccines.
+The IVR focuses on six key topic areas: virology, immunology, vaccinology for seasonal influenza vaccines, vaccinology for broadly protective or universal influenza vaccines, animal models and the controlled human influenza virus infection model (CHIVIM), and policy, financing, and regulation.
+Following the IVR launch, CIDRAP, with support from Wellcome Trust, began the next phase of the IVR Initiative: monitoring, evaluation, and adjustment (ME&A).
+ME&A involves tracking progress towards and funding for IVR goals and milestones, the Universal Influenza Vaccine Technology Landscape (a database tracking universal, broadly protective, and next-generation influenza vaccine candidates), and various communication activities (e.g., IVR newsletter, conference presentations).